 AMHS service levels fluctuate annually, especially in recent years.
 This is due to various factors such as funding, crew and vessel availability, and the COVID-19 pandemic.
 Figure 3 shows the number of operating weeks and port calls for each fiscal year (FY) beginning in July between 2009 and 2022.
-A port call is the number of times any vessel stops in a port.
+A port call is counted any time a vessel stops in a port.
 Annual operating weeks are calculated for each vessel by dividing the annual number of operating days of that vessel by seven.
 The total annual operating weeks is the summation of each vessel's operating weeks.